Skip to main content

 • Funding Changes - federal funding awarded, or funding from WVCTSI.

 3.1.7.
 Continuing Review: Acknowledged Exempt protocols are granted a five (5) year approval period.
-To extend the approval period beyond the initial five (5) year period, a new initial application must be submitted for review and approval for acknowledgement by the WVU IRB.
+To extend the approval period beyond the initial five (5) year period, a new initial application must be submitted for review and acknowledgement by the WVU IRB.

 3.1.8.
 Reporting Requirements: Approved protocol applications must follow the reporting requirements outlined in SOP 031: Research Related Event Reporting.